ineslierez-ur/DSCC265-465_Project/README.md

 ### Prediction_Part1_ElasticNet_same.ipynb

 We perform ElasticNet regression with various cross validation techniques.
 We first try by including the dimensionality reduction vectors as features, and then, we try again without them.
+The best fit returned is stored in **'y_pred_same_withpcs_ElasticNet.csv'**.

+### Prediction_Part1_kNN_same.ipynb

+We perform k-Nearest Neighbor algorithm and tune the parameter k.
+The best fit returned is stored in **'y_pred_same_withpcs_kNN.csv'**.

 ## b) For same data but including location: